nuive/pokemon-access/readme.md

 ### Item
 * j, k and l - previous, current and next item
 * shift k - rename current item
-* p - pathfind.
-This tries to find a path between you and the object selected.
+* p - read pathfind.
+This tries to find and read a path to the selected item.
-* Shift + P - Toggle HM compatibility when using pathfind.
+* Shift + P - Toggle HM compatibility when searching for path.
 For example surf or cut
 * i - walk to selected item.
-This tries to walk to the selected object.
+This tries to find and walk a path to the selected item.

 ### Camera
 * s - move the camera left, stopping at walls